Theatre Alliance visits an imagined near-future with ‘Urinetown’

 The “Urinetown” cast includes Braxton Allen, Rebecca Barnhardt, Taylor Bechtold, Beth Cox, Matthew Cravey, Christina Economos, Robert Evans, Eric Gal, Heather Levinson, David Nichols, Jeffrey Payton, Stephen Robinson, Seph Schonekas and Mark Walek.

-Actors Jake Messina and John C. Wilson are trading off performances as the young hero, Bobby Strong, over the two-weekend run of the show.
+Actors Jake Messina and Wilson are trading off performances as the young hero, Bobby Strong, over the two-weekend run of the show.

 “Bobby initially is working at one of the public toilet facilities that charge people to use the bathroom,” Messina said.
 “He is kind of a mediator between the rich people at the water company and poor people struggling to make ends meet.
 The people lean on Bobby for courage and morality while they take on the big water corporation.”